 The entry in the calendar posted today indicated that the two sides were scheduled to return to court on that date for a “poss. settlement.”
 The entry was changed to “adj. for briefing” later in the day.

 Cablevision Systems Corp.
-(CVC), AMC’s former owner, sued Dish in New York state court in Manhattan in 2008 over a now-defunct HD satellite TV service called Voom, claiming Dish breached a 15- year contract to offer the service to about 14 million TV subscribers.
+(CVC:US), AMC’s former owner, sued Dish in New York state court in Manhattan in 2008 over a now-defunct HD satellite TV service called Voom, claiming Dish breached a 15- year contract to offer the service to about 14 million TV subscribers.
 AMC rested its case Oct.
 12 and Dish has been presenting its evidence to the jurors.

 Orin Snyder, a lawyer for AMC, and Charles Kerr, a lawyer for Dish, didn’t immediately return phone calls and e-mails seeking comment on a possible settlement.
 A call to the chambers of State Supreme Court Justice Richard Lowe, who is presiding over the trial, wasn’t immediately returned.